-Chekhov's Gun: The hook on the ceiling in Vera's room.
+Chekhov's Gun: he hook on the ceiling in Vera's room.
 To a lesser extent, the rhyme when it is first introduced may also count.

 Foregone Conclusion: At first glance, the American title seems like it's just trying to entice the reader by using the last line of the nursery rhyme it follows.
 In actuality, anyone who's read the book knows that it's actually telling you how many characters will be left at the end.

-For the Evulz: An unusual example, the killer admits that his main motive was that he felt compelled to murder people, but his Knight Templar tendencies mean that he still feels that all of his victims have to be people who deserve it; that is, they had gotten away with murder and if he were their judge, he would have hanged them all.
+For the Evulz: An unusual example, the killer admits that his main motive was that he felt compelled to murder people, but his Knight Templar tendencies mean that he still feels that all of his victims have to be people who deserve it; that is, they had carried out murders that the law couldn't punish them for, but that a vigilante could.

 Knight Templar: Wargrave, who was a borderline psychopath, but still retained some morals and preferred to use the law and what he considered justice to get what he wanted, meaning that he targeted only those who were guilty.